 Spend a day surrounded by nature and birdsong at this beautiful tract of native forest just minutes from central Wellington.
 The Zealandia Eco-Sanctuary is the ideal place to learn about New Zealand birds but this is a must-do for everyone visiting Wellington, not just the birders.

-The opportunity to experience nature and local wildlife is something we enjoy both locally in Australia and when we travel.
+The opportunity to experience nature and the local wildlife is something we enjoy both locally in Australia and when we travel.
 Wellington, the capital city of New Zealand, offers a unique opportunity to see native New Zealand birds and reptiles in the wild only a few minutes from the Wellington city centre.

 We were amazed at the diversity of wildlife, intense birdsong and how good it was to be back in the New Zealand bush.
 It’s a fabulous spot just to be present in nature for a while, especially if your trip doesn’t have time to take on some of New Zealand’s exceptional hiking trails.